 The Association shall have an official publication and an editor shall be appointed for a specified term by the Board of Directors.

 The rules contained in the current edition of Robert's Rules of Order, Newly Revised shall govern the Association in all cases to which they are applicable, but only to the extent they are consistent with these bylaws and District of Columbia law.

 ARTICLE XIV: AMENDMENT OF BYLAWS

 These bylaws may be amended at any meeting by a 2/3 majority vote of those present and voting, provided one month previous notice has been given to the membership and the proposed amendments have been approved by the Board of Directors.

 ARTICLE XV: INDEMNIFICATIONS

-Subject to the indemnification provisions of District of Columbia law, the Association shall indemnify the Chief Executive Officer and each officer and Board member-at-large of the Association against expenses incurred in connection with the defense of any action brought against the Chief Executive Officer or officer or Board member-at-large as a result of their duties on behalf of the Association unless it is determined that the individuals involved did not act in good faith in the performance of their duties.
+Subject to the indemnification provisions of District of Columbia law, the Association shall indemnify the President and Chief Executive Officer and each officer and Board member-at-large of the Association against expenses incurred in connection with the defense of any action brought against the President and Chief Executive Officer or officer or Board member-at-large as a result of their duties on behalf of the Association unless it is determined that the individuals involved did not act in good faith in the performance of their duties.